By Maslyn Locke, CLDC Law Clerk

 What to expect in a SLAPP or RICO suit:

 In both cases, a defendant can expect the original claim against him or her to be pled haphazardly, simply alleging anything and everything that could potentially support a cause of action against a defendant because, again, the entire point of a SLAPP suit is not to win, but to keep activists occupied fighting in court while simultaneously deterring others from exercising their constitutionally protected rights to free speech and association.
 Whether the plaintiff is a major corporation or a pro se individual, both SLAPP and RICO complaints tend to lack specificity and a showing as to why that plaintiff is entitled to relief, clearly reflecting the goals of the SLAPP suit by forcing defendants to respond to every insane allegation against them, wasting time and resources and discouraging activism.
-Normally, you must be personally served with a summons and complaint in order to officially initiate the lawsuit (but not always), and you normally have 30 days to respond.
+Normally, you must be personally served with a summons and complaint in order to officially initiate the lawsuit (but not always), and you normally have a very short time window to respond.
 If you are served with such a lawsuit, or you get wind that one is forthcoming, contact us immediately so we can help you.
-With only 30 days, you MUST act fast to get your legal team assembled and engaged.
+You MUST act quickly to get your legal team assembled and engaged.

 The use of SLAPP and RICO suits will continue to pose a severe threat to activists everywhere and it is becoming increasingly important for all of us to know how to defend ourselves when going out and standing up for what we believe in.
 It is our hope that this guide will be a helpful tool for anyone defending against a SLAPP or RICO suit, and please check back for the release of this resource!